An employee can choose to take either 1 or 2 weeks' statutory paternity leave.

 - the form statutory paternity pay and leave: becoming a birth parent (SC3) on GOV.UK

-If an employee cannot provide information in the required time
+If an employee cannot provide information in time

 How the employer should respond